Skip to main content

 Stan Nance was born on February 28, 1918 in Garfield County, UT, the sixth of seven children.
 In 1920, the census lists them living on a farm in Kaysville, UT.

 In 1923, the family moved to the 40-acre farm where his mother had been born; his father had been asked to take it over.
 Stan would spend the next 14 years of his life helping his parents and siblings with farm labor.
-He graduated from Jordan High School in Sandy, UT in 1936, and in 1938 embarked on a two year LDS mission to Tahiti, from which he returned in December, 1940.
+He graduated from Jordan High School in Sandy, UT in 1936, and in 1938 embarked on a two-year LDS mission to Tahiti, from which he returned in December, 1940.
 (His October 16, 1940 draft registration card records his presence in Tahiti at the time.)

 After he returned, he found work as a shipping and receiving clerk.
 He married Helen Wardle on June 19, 1942 at the Salt Lake Temple.
 Helen had been an All Star softball player and she was also a singer—later a charter member of the Utah Chorale.

 Stanley enlisted in the Army a few months later, on October 5.
-He was rapidly promoted to Corporal, and in January 1943 was selected for a radio technician course at Fort Knox.
+He was rapidly promoted to CPL, and in January 1943 was selected for a radio technician course at Fort Knox.
 He graduated at the top of his class; he later recalled that he was able to transmit Morse code at a remarkable 65 words per minute by using a strumming method instead of the traditional up-down tapping method.
 He adapted his own technique from his experience learning to play the ukulele during his two years in Tahiti.
 During the war he named his radio vehicle the "Kilowatt Kommand."
 Later he said, movingly, about his experience in the Ghost Army: "Of all the radio messages that I sent, could there have been just one of those that changed the tide of battle for an American victory, where one mother or one new bride was spared the agony of putting a Gold Star in their front window?
 That's what the Twenty-Third Headquarters was all about."

 He was discharged from the Army on September 20, 1945 with the rank of Staff SGT and returned to Utah and his wife and young son.